wesbarnett/trappeua/README.md

 * TrAPPE-UA recommends that a cutoff of 1.4 nm should be used for LJ interactions.
-* TraPPE-UA recommends using Ewald summation for long-range electrostaticcalculations.
+* TraPPE-UA recommends using Ewald summation for long-range electrostatic calculations.
 You should probably use Particle-Mesh Ewald.
 * The number of exclusions for intramolecular non-bonded interactions should be set to 3 for TraPPE-UA (intramolecular interactions separated by four or more bonds use the same potential as intermolecular interactions).
+This is pretty typical.
 * Intramolecular 1-4 LJ and Coulomb interactions are excluded in TraPPE-UA, so you will need to remove the `[ pairs ]` list for a molecule. `gen-pairs` is by default "no" under `[ defaults ]` and no `[ pairtypes ]` section exists, so you'll get an error about any `[ pairs ]` section.
-* You should set constraints to `all-bonds`, since TraPPeUA bonds are fixed.
-* You can choose not to use the HH-Alkane modifications by adding `define = -DNO_HHALK_MODS` to your mdp files, thus using the original TraPPE-UA force field.
 * Currently two .rtp files are included in the force field directory.
 Only a few molecules are present at the time.
 Note that you can easily create linear alkanes / alcohols by specifying the end groups with residue `CH3` and the interior groups as residue `CH2`, as long as each atom has the name `C`.

+**NOTE**: Please read the following carefully.

+* You should set constraints to `all-bonds`, since TraPPeUA bonds are fixed.
+If you do not, bonds will be flexible and an arbitrarily large spring constant is set in the force field.
+* You can choose not to use the HH-Alkane modifications by adding `define = -DNO_HHALK_MODS` to your mdp files, thus using the original TraPPE-UA force field.
+The HHALK modifications only affect water-oxygen carbon cross interactions.

 ## Disclaimer